uniba-ub/dspace-odata/README.md

 ### Adjustments regarding data model of dspace instance

-Already existing Entitys (Publication, Project, Researcher, Orgunit) can be used as default.
+Already existing Entitys (Publication, Project, Project, Orgunit) can be used as default.

 Probably need to be changed for entitys (regarding your database model):

 - `Resource_TYPE_FILTER` need to be changed, if you are using a different resource type filters at your dspace installation.
 You can find your Resource Type Filters in solr: `localhost:8080/solr/#/search/schema-browser?field=resourcetype_filter`
-- For Entity **Publication**: `ID_CONVERTER_TYP` need to be changed to the handle you are using at your dspace instance for dspace items
+- The Items are adresses using the uuid of the item in search.
 - Metadata field names and mapping of names in all Entities regarding your database model

 All new Entities with metadata need to be definied in `src/main/java/entitys/` and added to `src/main/java/entitys/EntityRegister`.
 Relations between those entities and ComplexProperties (which represents NestedObjects from DspaceCris) need to be registered in the `EntitiyRegister` as well.